kamushadenes/apkrash/README.md

 <p align="center">
-  APKKrash is an Android APK security analysis toolkit focused on comparing APKs to detect tampering and repackaging.
+  APKrash is an Android APK security analysis toolkit focused on comparing APKs to detect tampering and repackaging.
 </p>

 <hr>